-Standing with your feet hip width apart, slowly reaching down to touch the earth.
+- Stand with your feet hip width apart, slowly reaching down to touch the earth.
 Don’t worry if this isn’t possible; comfort is key to relaxation.

 - Feel the release of tension in the spine and the stretch in your hamstrings - important if your work is both sedentary or mobile.

 Unbeknownst to us, we’ve been yogis since childhood once doing acrobatics like the legs-up-the-wall pose or 'Viparita Karani', as it is more officially known, without even thinking.
 Elevating the legs is a great move for those who work on their feet and is a stretch done as easily on a bed as it is on the floor.

 - If you want to really feel the stretch, scoot your bottom all the way up against the wall so that your body is at an almost perfect right angle.

-- Lie face down - on bed or floor - and raise your torso up by pushing yourself away from the ground with your hands.
+- Lie face down - on your bed or the floor - and raise your torso up by pushing yourself away from the ground with your hands.

 Perhaps the most humorously titled of the yoga positions, happy baby pose is joyful, satisfying and can best of all can be done from the comfort of your bed.

-If holding your feet is something that’s not coming easily, try looping a dressing gown tie over your feet and holding it in your hands, ready to rock the cares away.
+- If holding your feet is something that’s not coming easily, try looping a dressing gown tie over your feet and holding it in your hands, ready to rock the cares away.

 One for the morning as well as before bed, child’s pose is a rest pose during a yoga sequence.